The reality couldn’t be farther from the truth.

 The 9 to 5 work day is much more strongly engrained in us than we realize.
 But, that’s not necessarily when we’re most productive.

 For me, I like starting earlier and quitting earlier.
-Ideally I like being up and working by 6 or 630 and being done by early to mid-afternoon.
+Ideally, I like being up and working by 6 or 630 and being done by early to mid-afternoon.
+Learn how I started getting up at 6am.

 Many people like working in the middle of the night.
 Understanding when you’re able to be most creative, and scheduling around that will help make it easier to focus on your most important tasks.